 Most products on the UK market were homo-fermentative lactic acid type inoculants which whilst very effective on wet silage weren't well suited to modern drier silages.
 The fact that they all had independent trials showing that they were beneficial compared with no silage additive on wet silage in a well-managed research unit didn't mean that they were the best suited to a 40% DM poorly consolidated, late cut silage on a commercial farm.

 We knew that there was room for improvement and as a result the Gold Shake Range of silage additives was developed.
+This was the pre-cursor to The Ultra-Sile Range.
 The range was developed and manufactured in conjunction with a major UK biotechnology company, with a very experienced microbiologist with whom we could work closely and who was able to conduct all the necessary lab trial work.

 Field trial work and testing has been carried out by Richard Webster over a number of years by splitting clamps on commercial farms and comparing directly against other silage additives, rather than against an untreated control.
 This approach of trialling under a wide range of conditions on real silage clamps, on local farms was able to quickly establish a clear advantage over other widely used silage additives.